 FY03/22 results: For FY03/22, the company reported sales of JPY106.7bn (+2.3% YoY), EBITDA of JPY6.7bn (+4.4% YoY), operating profit of JPY3.9bn (+12.3% YoY), recurring profit of JPY4.3bn (+24.0% YoY), and net income attributable to owners of the parent of JPY2.4bn (+8.9% YoY).
-Sales were 2.3% higher YoY as there was steady growth in new network affiliates in the Pharmaceuticals Network business, while in the Community Pharmacy business a certain degree of recovery in the prescription count offset a decline in prescription unit price.
+Sales increased 2.3% YoY in part because measurable recovery in prescription count offset a decline in prescription unit price at the Community Pharmacy business.
+A steady increase in new network affiliates at the Pharmaceutical Network business also contributed to sales growth.
 Operating profit grew 12.3% YoY, thanks in part to the increase in new network affiliates in the Pharmaceuticals Network business.
 Net income attributable to owners of the parent increased 8.9% YoY thanks in part to gains on the sale of investment securities and a decrease in the company's income tax burden stemming from its July 2021 absorption of consolidated subsidiary Home-Visit Nursing Care Station Himawari Co., Ltd.